 Other Types of Back and Neck Injuries

-The force of a truck accident collision may also cause other back and neck injuries, such as:
+According to our Louisville truck accident lawyers, the force of a truck accident collision may also cause other back and neck injuries, such as:

 - Whiplash.
 The force of a truck wreck may cause the joints between the vertebrae, discs, ligaments, muscles, or nerves to hyperextend.
 When this happens, you may experience significant pain and loss of motion in your neck.
 Whiplash is diagnosed by physical examination, but imaging tests may be required to rule out other injuries.
 Treatment typically includes rest, medication, and physical therapy.